Home » Skincare

 Being careful with retinoids

-As with any intense skin care product, such as retinoids, I take it day by day, depending on how my skin feels.
-My skin became irritated using Tretinoin daily, so I stopped using it for a few days.
+As with any intense skin care product, such as retinoids, I take it daily, depending on how my skin feels.
+My skin became irritated using tretinoin daily, so I stopped using it for a few days.
 I reintroduced it after a week, and I went down to every other day.

-Are there any side effects in using Tretinoin?
+Are there any side effects of using tretinoin?

-As it exfoliates the skin, too much can irritate it because it’s strong.
+As it exfoliates the skin, too much can irritate it.
 I moisturise with two moisturisers after using it.
-If you are new to tretinoin or have dry skin, I wouldn’t use it much at all for at least a month.
+If you are new to tretinoin or have dry skin, I wouldn’t use it much at all for several weeks then slowly build up.

-I had a break from Dermatica skincare towards August of last year as I had been using too much and my skin felt tight and irritated.
-I wouldn’t say I’ve got sensitive skin, but I felt like my skin needed a break.
+I took a break from Dermatica skincare in August of last year because I had been using too much, and my skin felt tight and irritated.
+I wouldn’t say I have sensitive skin, but I felt like my skin needed a break.
 I’m back on it now, but I use it sparingly.
-I previously used it daily but now I use it 3 times per week.
+I previously used it daily, but now I use it three times per week.

 How does Tretinoin help acne?

-I exfoliate twice a week generally but that can change depending on how my skin feels.
-If I’ve worn more makeup, then I add another day. but ensure to properly moisturise before I go to bed.
+I exfoliate with The Ordinary AHA BHA solution twice a week generally but that can change depending on how my skin feels.

 What does Tretinoin do to the skin?